To Climb the Leaning Tower

 To go to the Beach

-One of the best things to do in Pisa even in these last days of summer is to visit its beaches.
-Pisa is well connected to the coast with public transport and the beaches are 15-20 minutes away from the city.
-The closest beach is Marina di Pisa, but for better places go to the little town of Castiglioncello that has both rocky and sandy beaches, a 30 minutes train ride away.
+One of the best things to do in Pisa, even in the last days of summer, is to visit the beaches.
+Pisa is well connected to the coast via public transport, and the beaches are 15-20 minutes away from the city.
+The closest beach is Marina di Pisa, but, for better experiences, go to the little town of Castiglioncello, which has both rocky and sandy beaches, which are a 30-minute train ride away.